Nursing & Midwifery Schools

 • Variety of teaching strategies to address diverse learning styles

-• Pre-/Post-tests and course evaluation
+• Pre-/Post-tests and course evaluation data available

 • APNP students who completed HUG Your Baby’s virtual breastfeeding education during their women’s health or pediatric nurse practitioner curriculum showed significant gains in knowledge and confidence to support breastfeeding regardless of past personal or professional experience.
 Duke University SON - Malinda Teague, DNP, CPNP and Kathy Trotter, DNP, WHNP, CNM.
 Jo of Nurse Practitioners, 19 (2), 104468.
 (2023).
 Click Here.